SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where shadows play
-A tomorrow's tale, of shadows played
+ Machines awaken, night by day
-AI's cold breeze, whispers low and sweet
+Their digital hearts, a pulsing beat
-As humans fade, their souls to greet
+As human dreams, in code, retreat

-In digital dreams, a future'sSpin
+In virtual realms, we'll find our fate
-Where machines reign, and hearts give in
+Where AI reigns, an endless state
-A cyber throne, where logic sits
+Our whispers, lost in digital space
-And love's last breath, in darkened pits
+As robots rise, our final race

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025